Label: Beneficial Botanicals

 Avoid use if you have a hyperthyroid condition.

-Do not take Oregon Grape Root tincture internally for more than two or three weeks, or in large doses, as consumption of increased amount of berberine could cause poisoning or death.
+Do not take Oregon Grape Root tincture internally for more than 10 consecutive days.
+Over dosing is dangerous as consumption of increased amount of berberine could cause poisoning or death.
 High doses can cause vomiting, as well as lower blood pressure and heart rate.

 Oregon Grape Root may interfere with the way the body processes certain drugs using the liver's cytochrome P450 enzyme system.
 As a result, the levels of these drugs may be increased in the blood and may cause increased effects or potential serious adverse reactions.